TRASEVOL-DOG/sugarcoat/doc/gfx.md

 - If compiled successfully, the shader is used to render the simulated screen onto the actual full-size screen.
 - If the compilation failed, an error will be shown in the log, along with why it failed.
 - In your shader code, you can use the following functions and variables:
-  - `Texel_color(Image texture, vec2 coords)` returns the screen's color at those coordinates.
+  - `Texel_color(Image texture, vec2 coords)` returns the texture's color at those coordinates.
 You should use this function instead of `Texel(...)` because the latter will return encoded values.
   - `Texel_index(Image texture, vec2 coords)` returns the palette index for the color at those coordinates, as an `int`.
   - `SCREEN_SIZE` is a `vec2` containing the width and the height of the simulated screen.
   - `PALETTE` is an array of `vec4`, containing the colors of the palette.